13 Phylogenetic Trees: Modeling Evolution

 By studying inherited species’ characteristics and other historical evidence, we can reconstruct evolutionary relationships and represent them on a “family tree,” called a phylogeny.
 The phylogeny you see below represents the basic relationships that tie all life on Earth together.

-This tree, like all phylogenetic trees, is a hypothesis about the relationships among organisms.
-It illustrates the idea that all of life is related and can be divided into three major clades, often referred to as the three domains: Archaea, Bacteria, and Eukaryota.
+All phylogenetic trees are hypotheses about the relationships among organisms.
+The next tree below illustrates the idea that all of life is related and can be divided into three major clades, often referred to as the three domains: Archaea, Bacteria, and Eukaryota.
 We can zoom in on particular branches of the tree to explore the phylogeny of particular lineages, such as Animalia (outlined in red).
 Then we can zoom in even further to examine some of the major lineages within Vertebrata.
 Just click the button in the center of the image below.

 The tree is supported by many lines of evidence, but it is probably not flawless.
 Scientists constantly reevaluate hypotheses and compare them to new evidence.
 As scientists gather even more data, they may revise these particular hypotheses, rearranging some of the branches on the tree.
 For example, evidence discovered in the last 50 years suggests that birds are dinosaurs, which required adjustment to several “vertebrate twigs.”